-“Sexual misconduct” is a broad term encompassing a range of non-consensual sexual activity or unwelcome behavior of a sexual nature.
-The term includes sexual assault, sexual exploitation, sexual intimidation and sexual harassment.
-Sexual misconduct can be committed by men or women, strangers or acquaintances, and can occur between people of the same or opposite sex.
+“Sexual Misconduct” is a broad term encompassing a range of non-consensual sexual activity or unwelcome behavior of a sexual nature.
+The term includes sexual assault, sexual exploitation, sexual intimidation, sexual harassment, domestic violence, dating violence and stalking.
+Sexual Misconduct can be committed by men or women, strangers or acquaintances, and can occur between people of the same or opposite sex.
 This Policy applies regardless of the complainant’s or the respondent’s sex, sexual orientation, gender identify or gender expression.
 All persons will be given appropriate support and fair treatment.

-Consistent with its commitment to addressing sex discrimination and harassment, the University complies with Title IX of the Education Amendment of 1972 which prohibits discrimination on the basis of sex in education programs and activities, and Title VII of the Civil Rights Act of 1964 which prohibits sex discrimination in employment.
-Sexual misconduct, as defined in this Policy, constitutes a form of sex discrimination prohibited by Title IX and Title VII.
+Consistent with its commitment to addressing sex discrimination and harassment, the University complies with Title IX of the Education Amendments of 1972 which prohibits discrimination on the basis of sex in education programs or activities, and Title VII of the Civil Rights Act of 1964 which prohibits sex discrimination in employment.
+Sexual Misconduct, as defined in this Policy, constitutes a form of sex discrimination prohibited by Title IX and Title VII.

-General definitions and the procedural recourse for responding to complaints of sexual misconduct are set forth in UHS Administrative Policy 01.D.08, Sexual Misconduct, which provides the exclusive mechanism for handling the non-criminal investigation of any alleged sexual misconduct.
-The Title IX Coordinator is responsible for conducting the administrative investigation of reports of sexual misconduct and is available to discuss options, provide support, explain University policies and procedures and provide education on relevant issues.
+General definitions and the procedural recourse for responding to complaints of Sexual Misconduct are set forth in UHS Administrative Policy 01.D.08, Sexual Misconduct, which provides the exclusive mechanism for handling the non-criminal investigation of any alleged Sexual Misconduct.
+The University has designated a campus Title IX Coordinator to coordinate efforts to comply with and implement this policy.
+The campus Title IX Coordinator is responsible for conducting the administrative investigation of reports of Sexual Misconduct and will be available to discuss options, provide support, explain University policies and procedures and provide education on relevant issues.

 Contact information for the UHV Title IX Coordinator: